McLP2/FXControl/README.md

 # FXControl
-I made this tool create a simple virtual launchpad for wave-files to use in theatre performance in school.
+I made this tool to create a simple virtual launchpad for wave-files for use in a theatre performance in school.

 New buttons can be added using the '+' button and can be edited using right-click.